 Four-Seasons Spaces: 4 Tips for Autumn & Winter Outdoor Design

-- Troxell suggests using colorful outdoor upholstery, as it’s easier to mask imperfections with bright or patterned textiles.
+- Use colorful upholstery: It’s easier to mask imperfections with bright or patterned textiles.
 Find the right fabric, and you can “simply brush the cushions clean.”

-- For both interior and exterior projects, Troxell relies on high-quality cushion fills.
+- Select high-quality cushions: For both interior and exterior projects, Troxell relies on high-quality cushion fills.
 Well-made cushions provide “superb comfort” indoors and “superb drainage” outdoors.

 - Invest in performance fabrics.
 Troxell warns,“the sun will really show if you purchased quality or not”.
 This one-time splurge could massively increase the lifespan of your outdoor furniture.

-- Consider the environment’s natural palette throughout the design process.
+- Work with nature.
+Consider the environment’s natural palette throughout the design process.
 Troxell believes that “working with nature” will amplify the beauty of your outdoor design.